-Goal 1: To successfully initiate and engage clients in community services post behavioral health respite center services.

-Objective 1: At least ninety percent (90%) of clients will be referred/linked/reestablished to services in the community following discharge.

-Goal 2: To engage clients who demonstrate behavioral changes for which there may be an underlying illness.

-- Objective 1: At least ninety percent (90%) of clients will not be hospitalized while in the program as measured by emergency room and hospitalization tracking sheet. - Objective 2: At least eighty percent (80%) of clients will develop a wellness tool kit as part of a Wellness Recovery Action Plan.
+- Goal 1: To successfully initiate and engage clients in community services post behavioral health crisis residential services. - Objective 1: At least ninety percent (90%) of clients will be referred/linked/reestablished to services in the community following discharge. - Goal 2: To engage clients who demonstrate behavioral changes for which there may be an underlying illness. - Objective 1: At least ninety percent (90%) of clients will not be discharged to a higher level of care while in the program as measured by tracking sheet submitted weekly. - Objective 2: At least eighty percent (80%) of clients will develop a wellness tool kit as part of their recovery stay at SHCR. - Goal 3: As part of the continuum of behavioral health services of San Mateo County, HR360 will engage with the community and providers to ensure community partners are aware of SHCR services. - Objective 1: HR360 will participate in presentations about SHCR services as appropriate in the community, such as NAMI and CIT.